rjamesnw/FlowScript/README.md

 * Dependencies for development: NodeJS, NPM, nodemon (`install -g install nodemon`)
 * Don't forget to run `npm install` from the command line within the workspace path to restore the required node modules.
 * Database configuration: MySQL v(TBD)+
-* How to run tests: TBD
+* How to run tests: At the moment, simple tests are being run by loading the path at `Source\ide\scripts\tests\simple\index.html` in the browser.
+Since the `ide` folder is the web root, the page can be loaded at `http://localhost:8080/scripts/tests/simple`.
-* Deployment instructions: TBD
+* Deployment instructions: You run the NodeJS server project (the config called `Launch Server`) to serve the project's site and handle server side flow scripts.
+A simple browser is all that is needed to run the website on the client side (`http://localhost:8080/`).

 ### Contribution guidelines ###

-* Writing tests: TBD
+* Writing tests:
 * Code review: I will review all pull requests.
 * Other guidelines:
     1. All code must be documented using JSDoc comments.
 That means all class, functions, properties, etc.  The code within the function bodies should have blank lines and comments separating ideas.
 Since many other developers may have to work on your code/changes, it can be hard to understand the reasoning for any quirks that may be related on conditions not immediately apparent in the current context, or simply just because if a particular conviction.